Kharacternyk/pacwall/README.rst

             If OUTLINE value is bigger than 1, then OUTLINE-1 additional circles are drawn around the corresponding packages.

             ROOT is the package that will be put in the center of the graph.
+If not specified, a package will be chosen, and the graph may be slightly off center.
             RANKSEP is the distance in **inches** between the concentric circles.
             OUTPUT is the path where the generated image is put.
             SCREEN_SIZE makes sense to set only if -D is enabled and you're on Wayland.